-Watch Gunnery Sgt.
+Watch Master Sgt.
 Sato perform Johann Sebastian Bach's Chaconne from Partita No. 2 in D minor for Violin, BWV 1004,

 Watch Master Sgt.
-Madrid and Gunnery Sgt.
-Erika Sato perform Bruce Dukov's arrangement of John Philip Sousa's "The Stars and Stripes Forever."
+Sato perform Bruce Dukov's arrangement of John Philip Sousa's "The Stars and Stripes Forever."

-Watch Gunnery Sgt.
-Sato and Gunnery Sgt.
-Russell Wilson perform Ludwig van Beethoven's Allegro from Sonata No. 5, Opus 24 "Spring Sonata."
+Watch Master Sgt.
+Sato perform Ludwig van Beethoven's Allegro from Sonata No. 5, Opus 24 "Spring Sonata."